Thinking About Going Low Carb?

 Hi.
 I'm Vickie Ewell.
 In 1975, I lost 40 pounds and reached goal following the original Atkins Diet.
 It took me only 6 weeks, but I didn't understand the value of a strong maintenance plan.

-In 2007, after a long, hard road of health challenges -- that left me bedridden for 2 years and required me to teach myself how to walk again -- I returned to a low-carb lifestyle.
+In 2007, after a long, hard road of health challenges -- which left me bedridden for 2 years and required me to learn how to walk again -- I returned to a low-carb lifestyle.

 If you'd like to check out the details of my weight-loss story, you'll find a brief history of my background at our first post, My Weight Loss Journey So Far, and Before and After Pictures that I published on the blog in 2009.

-I just finished an updated version of my story, a 9-part series, which goes into detail about what I actually did to ditch the weight.
-It offers examples and menus for those who need extra help.
+I am working on an updated version of the story, a multi-part series and mega guide, which goes into detail about what I actually did to ditch the weight.
+These posts offer examples and menus for those who need extra help.
 I did a similar series in 2012 that dealt with some of the things I did to tweak the Atkins Diet, but this latest version will be much more in-depth and helpful.

 How We Can Help You

 To help you do that, I have divided the site into various content pages to help you find what you need quickly and easily.
 You'll get links to those pages in the top navigation bar.
 Just click on the three dots next to the link for the Low-Carb Recipes page and you'll get instant access to our large variety of topics: